 Bassoon Audition Requirements

 In order to study Bassoon at CWU, you must first audition for the music faculty.
 This step is required to complete your acceptance into the CWU Department of Music program.
 This audition gives us an opportunity to hear the level you have achieved in your musical skills and it gives you the opportunity to discuss your development with collegiate instructors.
 Performance entrance standards may be found at the bottom of the page.
-For more details about the admissions process pleas visit our Music Program Auditions & Admissions page.
+For more details about the admissions process please visit our Music Program Auditions & Admissions page.

 For your audition we recommend the following: